Iamthatguytoo/blue-archive-api/README.md

 ## Announcement
 ```
-This repo is meant for demonstration purposes only.
-Forking or pulling this repo is not advised.
+This repository is intended for demonstration purposes only.
+It is not a complete or production-ready package, and may be missing configuration or dependencies required for deployment.
 ```
 ```
 Server status: offline 🔴